 - Baker, D., Arroyo, A.T., Braxton, J., & Gasman, M. (2019).
 Student persistence at commuter HBCUs: A longitudinal test of a theoretical model.
 Journal of College Student Development.

 - Commodore, F., Baker, D., & Arroyo, A.T.
 (2018).
 Black women college Students: A guide to student success in higher education.
 New York: Routledge.

 - Palmer, R.T., Maramba, D.C., Arroyo, A.T., Allen Ozuna, T., & Boykin-Fountaine, T. (Eds.)
 (2018).
 Effective leadership at minority serving institutions: Exploring opportunities and challenges for leadership.
 New York: Routledge.

 Dr. Arroyo is a scholar-practitioner with a record of success in and outside higher education.
-He has substantial central academic affairs experience, having held two inaugural director positions in two provost’s offices, and having reported to multiple university presidents.
-Additionally, he served as department chair for three required university courses enrolling 2,000 students in over 50 sections, provided oversight of over 50 faculty liaisons and instructors, and supervised a full office staff.
+He has substantial central academic affairs experience in two provost's offices.
+Additionally, he served as department chair for three required university courses enrolling 2,000 students in over 50 sections, provided oversight of over 50 faculty liaisons and instructors.

 While on faculty at a public historically Black university (HBCU) for 11 years, Dr. Arroyo reached the rank of associate professor with tenure.
 He has secured over $3,000,000 in grant funding, largely focused on career pathways initiatives for historically marginalized populations.
 Andrew has also published dozens of books and articles in the area of minority-serving institutions (MSIs).